-(a) A qualifying patient who has been issued and possesses a registry identification card shall not be subject to arrest, prosecution, or penalty in any manner, or denied any right or privilege, including but not limited to civil penalty or disciplinary action by a business or occupational or professional licensing board or bureau, for the medical use of marihuana in accordance with this act, provided that the qualifying patient possesses an amount of marihuana that does not exceed 2.5 ounces of usable marihuana, and, if the qualifying patient has not specified that a primary caregiver will be allowed under state law to cultivate marihuana for the qualifying patient, 12 marihuana plants kept in an enclosed, locked facility.
+A qualifying patient who has been issued and possesses a registry identification card shall not be subject to arrest, prosecution, or penalty in any manner, or denied any right or privilege, including but not limited to civil penalty or disciplinary action by a business or occupational or professional licensing board or bureau, for the medical use of marihuana in accordance with this act, provided that the qualifying patient possesses an amount of marihuana that does not exceed 2.5 ounces of usable marihuana, and, if the qualifying patient has not specified that a primary caregiver will be allowed under state law to cultivate marihuana for the qualifying patient, 12 marihuana plants kept in an enclosed, locked facility.
 Any incidental amount of seeds, stalks, and unusable roots shall also be allowed under state law and shall not be included in this amount.
-[MCL 333.26424.]
+[MCL 333.26424(a).]

 Defendant's argument fails because at the time of the offense he did not possess a registry identification card.
-The statute states that "[a] qualifying patient who has been issued and possesses a registry identification card shall not be subject to arrest, prosecution, or penalty . . . for the medical use of marihuana in accordance with this act" The statute ties the prior issuance and possession of a registry identification card to the medical use4 of marijuana, and much of the same reasoning that applies to the § 8 timing applies equally to the timing regarding registry identification cards.
-See, e.g., Kolanek, supra, slip op at 6-7; see also the prior analysis in this opinion.
+The statute states that "[a] qualifying patient who has been issued and possesses a registry identification card shall not be subject to arrest, prosecution, or penalty...for the medical use of marihuana in accordance with this act...."
+333.26424(a) (emphasis added).
+The statute ties the prior issuance and possession of a registry identification card to the medical use5 of marijuana, and much of the same reasoning that applies to the timing under § 8 applies equally to the timing regarding registry identification cards.
+See, e.g., Kolanek, 291 Mich App at 238-239; see also the prior analysis in this opinion.
 Defendant did not have the card at the applicable time and therefore is not immune from arrest, prosecution, or penalty.